sqlxpert/aws-tag-sched-ops/readme.md

 1. Log in to the [AWS Web Console](https://signin.aws.amazon.com/console) as a privileged user.

-2. Navigate to the [S3 Console](https://console.aws.amazon.com/s3/home).
+2. Go to the [S3 Console](https://console.aws.amazon.com/s3/home).
 Click the name of the bucket where you keep CloudFormation templates.
 Open the Properties tab.
 If Versioning is disabled, click anywhere inside the box, select "Enable versioning", and click Save.

 3. Open the Overview tab.
 Upload the latest version of [`aws_tag_sched_ops_perform.py.zip`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws_tag_sched_ops_perform.py.zip) to S3.